Esta publicación está disponible en español.

 To check your coverage, fill out the form below and one of our representatives will reach out to you to further explain your benefits.
 Our dedicated intake department can review your benefits and pre-determine your coverage.

 We accept most major American insurance providers (except programs like Medicaid and Medicare) to help as many people as possible access treatment.
-Use The Recovery Village Palm Beach at Baptist Health’s insurance verification tool to see if your insurance is accepted, or contact a representative to check your insurance.
+Use The Recovery Village Palm Beach at Baptist Health Drug and Alcohol Rehab’s insurance verification tool to see if your insurance is accepted, or contact a representative to check your insurance.

 - In-Network Providers

 We are in-network with many American private insurance providers, and your insurance company may be one of our in-network providers.
 If you have a provider that is part of our network of accepted insurances, your policy might cover rehab.
 However, even if your provider is in-network with us, the extent of your rehab coverage depends on your policy details.
 Check whether your policy limits the type of program (e.g. detox, inpatient or outpatient) and length of treatment (30 days, 60 days, 90 days) covered.

 Get answers about your policy details by contacting your provider directly through a toll-free line or by calling a representative at The Recovery Village Palm Beach at Baptist Health.

 If you have health insurance but your policy doesn’t cover our programs, your provider is probably out-of-network with our services.
 Having an out-of-network plan may mean paying higher copays or deductibles to attend rehab.

 However, treatment options are still available to you if your insurance isn’t part of our provider network.
 You can estimate your out-of-network deductibles with our insurance checker above, or call to speak with someone who can help.
 Representatives are happy to talk with you about financing options or finding a treatment provider that works with your insurance.

 If you don’t have a health insurance policy, there are still treatment options available to you.
 We accept private payments and will work with you to find solutions.